 Persons 18 years of age or older are eligible to vote if they are a registered, are a qualified voter of the State of Alabama who has resided within the corporate limits of the municipality for 30 days or more immediately preceding the date of the election, and are qualified to vote in the County precinct which embraces and covers that part of the municipality in which the elector resides.

-Voter Registration applications are available in the City Clerk’s office, the Daphne Public Library, the Board of Registrar’s office in Bay Minette, or the Satellite Courthouse in Fairhope.
+Voter Registration applications are available at the Board of Registrar’s office in Bay Minette or the Satellite Courthouse in Fairhope.

 The deadline for registering to vote is ten (10) days prior to any election.

 You may request copies of police reports by calling, writing, or visiting our Records Division.
 You may mail written requests to Daphne Police Records, 1502 US Hwy 98, Daphne, AL 36526.
 Please allow three (3) days from the time of the incident for processing.
 You may also call 251-621-2809 for more information.
 For your convenience, our crash reports are available online at: www.policereports.lexisnexis.com/search/.